northbridge-sys/en-lsl-framework/README.md

-<h1 align="center"> En LSL Framework </h1> <br>
+<h1 align="center"> En Framework </h1> <br>

 <p align="center">
-  Libraries, snippets, and utilities for Second Life scripters.
+  Libraries and utilities for Second Life scripters.
 </p>

 ## Introduction

 **En is under active and ongoing development; many functions have not been fully tested.
 Do not use this framework in your projects until this message is removed!
 It is experimental and highly unstable!**

-A framework for the [Linden Scripting Language](https://wiki.secondlife.com/wiki/LSL_Portal) in [Second Life](https://secondlife.com/).
+An unofficial framework for the [Linden Scripting Language](https://wiki.secondlife.com/wiki/LSL_Portal) and [SLua](https://create.secondlife.com/script/) in [Second Life](https://secondlife.com/).

+*"Second Life®" is a trademark of Linden Research, Inc., d/b/a Linden Lab.
+Northbridge Business Systems and the En framework are are not affiliated with or sponsored by Linden Research.*

-LSL is the native scripting language used to control Second Life objects.
+LSL and SLua are the native scripting language used to control Second Life objects.
 Certain third-party viewers incorporate an [LSL preprocessor](https://wiki.firestormviewer.org/fs_preprocessor) that provides C-style preprocessor macros via the built-in script editor.
-The En LSL Framework leverages the `#include` and `#define` macros, along with the built-in script optimizer, to make dozens of helper functions available to LSL scripts.
+The En Framework leverages the `#include` and `#define` macros, along with the built-in script optimizer, to make dozens of helper functions available to LSL scripts.
+It can also be used with the [official Second Life VSCode Plugin](https://github.com/secondlife/sl-vscode-plugin) to provide similar support in SLua using `require()`.

+**SLua support is currently limited and untested until SLua is available on a Linux-compatible viewer.**

 ## Key Features